thesadru/disnake/docs/api.rst

     Called when a message is edited.
 Unlike :func:`on_message_edit`, this is called regardless of the state of the internal message cache.

-    If the message is found in the message cache, it can be accessed via :attr:`RawMessageUpdateEvent.cached_message`.
+    If the message is fond in the message cache, it can be accessed via :attr:`RawMessageUpdateEvent.cached_message`.
 The cached message represents the message before it has been edited.
-For example, if the content of a message is modified and triggers the :func:`on_raw_message_edit` coroutine, the :attr:`RawMessageUpdateEvent.cached_message`
+For example, if the content of a message is modified and triggers the :func:`on_raw_message_edit` corotine, the :attr:`RawMessageUpdateEvent.cached_message`
     will return a :class:`Message` object that represents the message before the content was modified.

     Due to the inherently raw nature of this event, the data parameter coincides with